Namit2003/DSA_Phonebook/readme.md

 ## Phonebook

-This is a simple phonebook application built using C. It allows you to add, delete, and search for contacts in a phonebook.
+This is a simple phonebook application built using linked list in C. It allows you to add, delete, and search for contacts in a phonebook.
 Searching can also be done by specifing initial 3-4 characters of the name.

 ### Features